 The Uses of Right-Brain, Left-Brain Theory

+Researchers have demonstrated that right-brain/left-brain theory is a myth, yet its popularity persists.
 While often over-generalized and overstated by popular psychology and self-help texts, understanding your strengths and weaknesses in certain areas can help you develop better ways to learn and study.
-For example, students who have a difficult time following verbal instructions (often cited as a right-brain characteristic) can benefit from writing down directions and developing better organizational skills.
+For example, students who have a difficult time following verbal instructions (often cited as a right-brain characteristic) might benefit from writing down directions and developing better organizational skills.

 More Information and Resources